-8.4.1 Conducted electrical weapons generally use a high voltage but low amperage electrical charge to cause the victim's muscles to contract uncontrollably, resulting in temporary paralysis.
-This enables an arrest to be made safely by a law enforcement official.
-Many models, such as the Taser® brand,82 use compressed air to fire two darts that trail electric cable back to the weapon's handset.
-When the darts strike the human body, a high voltage charge passes down the cable.83 Many conducted electrical weapons can also deliver an electric-shock when pressed directly against an individual (a use sometimes referred to as drive-stun mode), though this relies on pain compliance and does not result in neuro-muscular incapacitation.
+8.4.1 Conducted electrical weapons are typically used deliver pulses of electrical charge that cause the subject's muscles to contract in an uncoordinated way and prevent purposeful movement.
+The charge is delivered through metal probes that are fired towards the subject but which remain electrically connected to the device by fine wires.
+During the period of uncoordinated muscle activity, law enforcement officials are able to intervene to restrain the subject using conventional methods, such as wrist cuffs.
+Many models80 use compressed air to fire two darts that trail electric cable back to the weapon's handset.
+When the darts strike the human body, a high voltage charge passes down the cable.81 Many conducted electrical weapons can also deliver an electric-shock when pressed directly against an individual (a use sometimes referred to as drive-stun mode), though this relies on pain compliance and does not result in neuro-muscular incapacitation.
 There are also direct-stun conducted electrical weapons.